-Centrales Nucleares Almaraz-Trillo (CNAT) operates the Almaraz Nuclear Power Plant, located in the Province of Cáceres, Spain.
-The plant operates two Westinghouse Pressurized Water Reactors each with an electrical output of 980 MWe.
+Centrales Nucleares Almaraz-Trillo (CNAT) operates the Almaraz Nuclear Power Plant in the Province of Cáceres, Spain.
+The plant operates two Westinghouse Pressurized Water Reactors, each with an electrical output of 980 MWe.

 Both units had previously implemented a Measurement Uncertainty Reduction (MUR) uprate based on UFM technology and were in the process of implementing and Extended Power Uprate.
-In order to implement the uprate a safety screening and reasonable assurance evaluation had to be completed.
+To implement the uprate, a safety screening, and reasonable assurance evaluation had to be completed.

 Because the reactor thermal power calculation used a reduced instrument uncertainty, it was necessary to ensure that the assumptions used in the power calculation would still be valid at the conditions expected at the increased power.

-GSE TrueNorth created a cost-effective plan of action and proceeded with the following:
+GSE created a cost-effective plan of action and proceeded with the following:

 • Reviewed the licensing documentation, plant documentation and procedures, and evaluated operational parameters at increased power.

-• Established whether the reactor thermal power assumptions would still be valid at the increased power level.
+• Established whether the reactor thermal power assumptions would remain valid at the increased power level.

 • Simulated (using PEPSE) the expected measurement values at hold points during the power ascension.

-• Provided assurance that the reactor power uncertainty would not be exceeded once the uprate power was reached.
+• Assured that the reactor power uncertainty would not be exceeded once the uprate power was reached.

 • Monitored the power ascension to ensure that model predictions were not exceeded.

-• Performed a new Uncertainty Calculation for the use of the UFM to support operation at the increased power.
+• Performed a new Uncertainty Calculation for using the UFM to support operation at the increased power.

 • Produced documentation for Nuclear Safety Screening.

-A final analysis was performed which provided the basis to move to the final uprate power level using the reduced instrument measurement uncertainty.
+A final analysis was performed, providing the basis for moving to the final uprate power level using the reduced instrument measurement uncertainty.

 Knowledge, experience and the right tools are critical to increasing electrical output in today’s power industry.